k2view-academy/K2View-Academy/articles/26_fabric_security/04_fabric_interfaces_security.md

 When environment secrets are stored in Fabric, it enables users to define and apply strong, stronger and strongest encryption levels on environment interfaces.

-1. **Assigned Environment with keystore** (Protection Key) - This is the most recommended and secured method, where:
+1. **Assigned Environment with a keystore** (Protection Key) - This is the most recommended and secured method, where:

    * Encryption is done using Fabric's powerful [Key Management](/articles//26_fabric_security/02_fabric_entities_design.md#key-management) mechanism.
    * Encryption is done using each environment master key.
 This means that on runtime, an environment, with all its interfaces secrets, can be used only at the Fabric that this environment associated to.
 For example, Fabric at UAT will not able to access Production interfaces.